 Timothy Denton | Chairman, Internet Society, Canada Chapter

-Timothy is a lawyer and an adjudicator who practices principally in relation to technology issues: Internet governance, domain names, and 9-1-1 policy matters.
-He was a member of the CRTC (the Canadian broadcast and telecom regulator) from 2008-2013.
+I am a lawyer by education who practices principally in relation to technology issues: Internet governance, domain names, and 9-1-1 policy matters.
+I was a National Commissioner of the CRTC (the Canadian broadcast and telecom regulator) from 2008-2013.

 Christine Dobby | Telecom Reporter, The Globe and Mail

 Christine Dobby covers the Canadian telecom industry for The Globe and Mail.
 Before joining the Globe in May 2014 she reported for the Financial Post for three years, most recently writing about telecom and media.
 She has also reported for the Toronto Star and New Brunswick Telegraph-Journal.
 Christine graduated from Osgoode Hall Law School, articled at the Superior Court of Justice in Toronto and practiced divorce law before switching careers and enrolling in the master of journalism program at Ryerson University.

 Leonard D. Eichel | Senior Director, Regulatory Affairs - Telecom, Cogeco Communications Inc.